SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 ### long_soft_event()
 soft_event() is only one system clock long.
 Often you need something a little longer.
 2 clocks?
 4 clocks maybe?
 Maybe it needs to get past the 'filter' on a CCL...
 Or you've got 2 things that need to happen a fraction of a microsecond apart; you've tried triggering one on the rising edge of a soft_event and the other on the falling edge, but it's just a hair too fast, and the other obvious solutions aren't viable due to the specifics of your scheme.
 The only way that a soft-event can last multiple system clocks is if the register is written every clock cycle.
-There is no time got a loop; only brute force (ie, a contiguous block of 'ST'ore instructions) will do the trick.
+There is no time for a loop; only brute force (ie, a contiguous block of 'ST'ore instructions) will do the trick.
 Now in many ways this defeats the point of the event system; however, there are times when it is not entirely unreasonable to do this (as noted above), particularly if doing weird things with the CCLs, event system, and other peripherals.

 The lengths that are available are 2, 4, 6, 10 and 16 (any number less than 4 will give 2 clock-long pulse, only 4 will give a 4 clock long one.
 Anything between 4 and 10 will give 6, exactly 10 will give 10, and anything larger will give 16).
 Those numbers were chosen arbitrarily to keep the size small, and give a selection that covered the reasonable use cases I could think of.
 If you need longer, you shouold definitely use a different approach.